JeffBoDean/JeffBoDean/README.md

     </a>
 </p>

+I am the ower/operator of Hudson Design Studio.
+We build custom designed websites tailored to meet our clients needs.

+We offer the following services:
+* Web development
+* Web design
+* Graphic design
+* Logo design
+* Audio services
+* Video Editing

+We specailize in the following content management systems:
+* WordPress
+* Drupal

 <!--
 **JeffBoDean/JeffBoDean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.